codystewy/code-with-stars/README.md

 ## About

 This repository offers a unique and entertaining way to learn programming fundamentals, with a focus on understanding the basics of machine learning models.
-We've asked our friends at Open AI to lend us a hand injecting some light humor into our lessons.
-Hope you enjoy!
+We've ran our material through the GPT ringer to make each lesson seem like you are right in the middle of WrestleMania.

 ## What's Inside?